-The key difference is that there will be no more Logic Games (aka Analytical Reasoning).
-In that section's place will be another Logical Reasoning section.
+The key difference is that there are no more Logic Games (aka Analytical Reasoning).
+In that section's place is another Logical Reasoning section.

 ---|---|---|